MaxRocamora/MayaWorkflow/readme.md

 ### 3DSMAX STYLE RENAMER
 A renamer/replace based on the 3dsmax renamer.

-This tool support maya undo feature.
+|This tool support maya undo feature.
 (Ctrl + Z)
-There are some limitations from the maya naming system, you cannot have a number prefix, or duplicated names in the same hierarchy.
+|There are some limitations from the maya naming system, you cannot have a number prefix, or duplicated names in the same hierarchy.
-You can rename maya non-DAG Objects, like shading nodes, etc, from outliner.
+|You can rename maya non-DAG Objects, like shading nodes, etc, from the outliner.
-The numbering feature works reading the selection order, if you want identical results on numbering, just select items in the same order.
-(Ej. select Top item, shift click bottom)
+|The auto-numbering feature works reading the selection order, if you want the same results on numbering, just select items in the same order.
+(Select Top item, shift-click and select bottom item)

 ![renamer screenshot](https://github.com/MaxRocamora/MayaWorkflow/blob/master/workflow/img/renamer.png?raw=true>)